-A human papilloma virus (HPV)-related malignancy, preventable by HPV vaccination, screening, and treatment of high-grade dysplasia.
+Cervical cancer is a human papillomavirus (HPV)-related malignancy, preventable by HPV vaccination, screening, and treatment of high-grade dysplasia.

-For microinvasive disease, treatment with conisation is recommended.
+For microinvasive disease, treatment with conisation or simple (extra-fascial) hysterectomy is recommended.

 For early stage invasive disease, surgery is recommended.

 For locally advanced disease, chemoradiotherapy is significantly superior to radiotherapy alone.

 Cervical cancer is a human papillomavirus-related malignancy of the uterine cervical mucosa.

 - postcoital bleeding

 - cervical mass

 - cervical bleeding